Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 And factor number six, the Senate seats up in 2014 strongly favor Republicans.

-Yet the pollsters showed up on morning edition yesterday and didn't talk about any of this.
+Yet, the pollsters showed up on morning edition yesterday and didn't talk about any of this.

 None of what I just read you from their own press release did they discuss.

-Richmond, Virginia, this Matthew.
+Richmond, Virginia, this is Matthew.

 Hello, sir.